kpumuk/ad-rotator/readme.txt

 === Ad Rotator ===
 Contributors: kpumuk
-Tags: ads, advertisements, ad, widget, rotate, sidebar Requires at least: 2.8.0
+Tags: ads, advertisements, ad, widget, rotate, sidebar, adsense, clicksor, chitika Requires at least: 2.8.0
 Tested up to: 2.8.2
-Stable tag: 2.0.1
+Stable tag: 2.0.2

 Ad Rotator is a simple widget to display random HTML code (advertisements) from a given group of HTML-chunks on sidebar.